vitessio/website/content/en/docs/15.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient ValidateSchemaKeyspace](./vtctldclient_validateschemakeyspace/)	 - Validates that the schema on the primary tablet for shard 0 matches the schema on all other tablets in the keyspace.
 * [vtctldclient ValidateShard](./vtctldclient_validateshard/)	 - Validates that all nodes reachable from the specified shard are consistent.
 * [vtctldclient ValidateVersionKeyspace](./vtctldclient_validateversionkeyspace/)	 - Validates that the version on the primary tablet of shard 0 matches all of the other tablets in the keyspace.
+* [vtctldclient ValidateVersionShard](./vtctldclient_validateversionshard/)	 - Validates that the version on the primary matches all of the replicas.